MrIvory124/twitch-bot-python/README.md

 ### How to use:
 1. Clone repository
 2. Create venv using requirements.txt
+3. Download Ollama and pull the openhermes:v2.5 model (can be set up to work remotely)
-3. Populate config.json with required information (Will flesh this out later)
+4. Populate config.json with required information (Will flesh this out later)
-4. While the bot is running, visit these links:
+5. While the bot is running, visit these links:

 Log into the bot account and visit this:
 > http://localhost:4343/oauth?scopes=user:read:chat%20user:write:chat%20moderator:read:chat_messages%20user:bot%20channel:moderate&force_verify=true